dherath/dherath.github.io/_posts/2017-07-23-image-pokemon.md

 ![rgb_seperated](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_3_boolean_algebra_pokemon/images/rgb_seperated.png)

 Now if you look closely at the character image it's mostly red, therefore the red-channel has values closer to 255 which is why that channel looks brighter as opposed to the blue-channel which is very dark.
-Similarly for the background, the green-channel is th brightest image because the original background shows a forest.
+Similarly for the background, the green-channel is the brightest image because the original background shows a forest.

 #### Logical operations in Image Processing